Djerring Trail: Connections

 The trail directly connects with the Dandenong Creek Trail, as well as the EastLink Trail.
 Nearby in the north is the Gardiners Creek Trail and the Anniversary Trail.
-It connects centrally to the Rosstown Rail Trail and a little further south at Huntingdale station, it connects to Monash University - Clayton campus, via the path on North Road.
-In 2022, Monash City Council announced the planned construction of a protected bicycle connection between the trail and the Scotchmans Creek trail, primarily following Aitkinson Street in Oakleigh.
+The Djerring Trail connects with the Rosstown Rail Trail and, a little further south, at Huntingdale station, it connects to the Monash University - Clayton campus via the path on North Road.
+In 2022, Monash City Council announced a plan to construct a bicycle connection between the Djerring Trail and the Scotchmans Creek Trail, primarily following Aitkinson Street in Oakleigh.